How to treat excise goods placed in a tax warehouse, supplied from a tax warehouse or removed from a tax warehouse for VAT purposes.

 When goods are removed from a tax warehouse in the UK to a place outside the UK you may also be obliged to fulfil certain other reporting requirements which are explained below.

-You must lodge a customs declaration if you are exporting goods to a country outside the EU.
+You must lodge a customs declaration if you are exporting goods to a country outside the UK and EU.
 Full information on how to complete a customs declaration is contained in Notice 275 Export procedures.
-You should also declare the value of the goods in box 6 of your VAT Return (unless you are transferring your own goods to a destination outside the EU - see paragraph 4.3.1.)
+You should also declare the value of the goods in box 6 of your VAT Return (unless you are transferring your own goods to a destination outside the UK and EU - see paragraph 4.3.1.)

-If you’re supplying a VAT-registered customer in another EU member state you must enter such supplies on an EC sales list covering the time of the removal and include them in box 8 of your VAT Return.
-If the value of your trade with other EU member states exceeds a legally set threshold you will also be required to complete a supplementary declaration for intra-EU statistical purposes (Intrastat).
-These requirements must be met whether you are removing goods outside the warehousing system or under duty suspension to a warehouse in another EU country.
+If you’re supplying a VAT-registered customer in an EU member state you must enter such supplies on an EC sales list covering the time of the removal and include them in box 8 of your VAT Return.
+If the value of your trade with EU member states exceeds a legally set threshold you will also be required to complete a supplementary declaration for intra-EU statistical purposes (Intrastat).
+These requirements must be met whether you are removing goods outside the warehousing system or under duty suspension to a warehouse in an EU country.
 Full information on completing an EC sales list and a supplementary declaration are contained in Notice 725 The Single Market and Notice 60 Intrastat general guide.

 4.3 Removal of own goods to a place outside the UK

-4.3.1 Exports to destinations outside the EU
+4.3.1 Exports to destinations outside the UK and EU

-Transfer of own goods to a destination outside the EU is not deemed to be a supply for VAT purposes and there is no requirement to declare the value of such goods as an output in box 6 of your VAT Return.
-But, if you’re the owner of goods in warehouse and you are removing those goods for export to a destination outside the EU, proof of export must be retained to show that the goods have been transferred.
+Transfer of own goods to a destination outside the UK and EU is not deemed to be a supply for VAT purposes and there is no requirement to declare the value of such goods as an output in box 6 of your VAT Return.
+But, if you’re the owner of goods in warehouse and you are removing those goods for export to a destination outside the UK and EU, proof of export must be retained to show that the goods have been transferred.